fieldtrip/website/faq/how_does_the_ctf_higher-order_gradiometer_work.md

 Now is more evident that the higher the synthetic gradiometer, the higher the contribution of other MEG sensors to the Nth-order gradiometer forward solution.

-In you are interested in an extended explanation regarding MEG signal acquisition and processing in general, not only for CTF systems, please take a look to this referenc
+In you are interested in an extended explanation regarding MEG signal acquisition and processing in general, not only for CTF systems, please take a look to this reference

 Vrba, J., & Robinson, S. E. (2001).
 Signal Processing in Magnetoencephalography.
 Methods, 25(2), 249-271. doi: http://dx.doi.org/10.1006/meth.2001.1238